-The original reference 1655 Explorer II had a very unique appearance, and its poor initial sales were largely due to its oddly specific target demographic rather than an overlap with another watch in Rolex’s lineup.
-The successor to the reference 1655 Explorer II, the reference 16550 was largely based off of the GMT-Master line of watches, and its numerous, similarities ultimately hindered potential Explorer II sales.
+The original reference 1655 Explorer II had a very unique appearance, featuring hashes on the bezel instead of inverted triangles and rectangular hour markers instead of dots.
+Its poor initial sales were largely due to its oddly specific target demographic rather than an overlap with another watch in Rolex’s lineup.
+Its successor, the reference 16550, was largely based on the GMT-Master II line of watches, and its numerous similarities ultimately hindered potential Explorer II sales.

 Throughout its history, including several different reference releases, Rolex’s Explorer II line of watches more-or-less remained a GMT-Master with a fixed 24-hour bezel and the option of a white dial.
 However, at Baselworld 2011, Rolex released a new version of the Explorer II – one that followed a design entirely unique to itself.

-The new Explorer II, the reference 216570, featured a brand new movement – one never before seen in any other Rolex model – the caliber 3187, and also featured a larger, 42 mm case.
-With 31 jewels, a blue Parachrom hairspring, a variable inertia balance wheel, and the addition of Paraflex shock absorbers, the 3187 movement can be considered an improvement over the caliber 3186, which is found inside Rolex’s current GMT-Master II line of watches.
+The new Rolex Explorer II, the reference 216570, featured a brand new movement – one never before seen in any other Rolex model – the caliber 3187, and also featured a larger, 42mm case.
+With 31 jewels, a blue Parachrom hairspring, a variable inertia balance wheel, and the addition of Paraflex shock absorbers, the cal.
+3187 movement can be considered an improvement over the caliber 3186, which was the movement that was fitted to the GMT-Master II watches produced during this time.

-Another change that significantly helps separate the reference 216570 from the contemporary GMT-Master II is the revival of its bright orange, 24-hour hand – a trait borrowed from the original Explorer II.
-The reference 1655 had its triangular-shaped 24-hour hand finished in bright orange so that cave explorers could easily differentiate between day and night when viewing their watch in low-light conditions.
-Subsequent generations of the Explorer II shared a 24-hour with the GMT-Master and GMT-Master II lines of watches, so the revival of the orange 24-hour hand certainly helps tie the reference 216570 to the Explorer II’s past.
+Another change that significantly helps separate the reference 216570 from the contemporary GMT-Master II is the revival of its bright orange, 24-hour hand – a trait borrowed from the original “Freccione” Explorer II.
+The reference 1655 had its triangular-shaped 24-hour hand finished in bright orange so cave explorers could easily differentiate between day and night when viewing their watch in low-light conditions.
+Subsequent generations of the Explorer II shared a 24-hour with the GMT-Master and GMT-Master II lines of watches featuring a longer and thinner red hand topped with a smaller triangle, so the revival of the orange 24-hour hand certainly helps tie the reference 216570 to the Explorer II’s past.

-Although relatively minor, the white dial option, bright orange 24-hour hand, and extra 2 mm in case diameter help make the reference 216570 a significant departure from Rolex’s GMT-Master II line of watches.
-While the contemporary GMT-Master closely resembles the modern Submariner, the Explorer II has now become a watch entirely of its own design; and it does not resemble any other watch in Rolex’s current lineup.
+Although relatively minor, the white dial option, bright orange 24-hour hand, and extra 2mm in case diameter help make the reference 216570 a significant departure from Rolex’s GMT-Master II range of watches.
+While the contemporary GMT-Master II closely resembles the modern Submariner, the Explorer II has now become a watch entirely of its own design; and it does not resemble any other watch in Rolex’s current lineup.

-For multiple decades, the Explorer II became the forgotten sibling to Rolex’s GMT-Master line of watches; however in 2011 (for its 40th anniversary), Rolex finally gave the Explorer II the long awaited upgrade that it deserved.
+For multiple decades, the Explorer II became the forgotten sibling to Rolex’s GMT-Master line of watches; however, in 2011 (for its 40th anniversary), Rolex finally gave the Explorer II the long-awaited upgrade it deserved.
 The reference 216570 is a modern watch that fully embraces its past and history without ever losing sight that it is a contemporary timepiece.
 While the reference 216570 Explorer II from Baselworld 2011 is a bold, modern watch by all standards, the reference 216570 also retains the cornerstone DNA that defines Rolex’s Explorer II line of watches.